 -If they are the original seller, did it really take 6 years or more for them to figure out it “wasn’t for them”?
 Why didn’t they sell it years ago?

 -If they aren’t the original owner, why are they passing it along as well?

--Why do I want to pay that much for a used machine and possibly have to have it rebuilt, when I could get a new one with a warranty for the same price or less?
+-Why do I want to pay that much for a used machine and not have a warranty or be able to have it rebuilt?

 -Why would the manufacturer make new machines not work as good as his old ones?
 Especially when he has the ability to make them like he used to at any time?